 Chelsea School is led by our Co-Heads-of-School Kristal Weems-Bradner and Frank Mills

 The Chelsea Board of Governors is a voluntary board representing a cross-section of interested persons from the community and the population whom we serve.
 Chelsea's Board of Governors meets monthly with our Head of School, and individual committees meet multiple times during the month.One-third of the members of the Chelsea Board of Governors are elected each year.
 Each member of the Board is obligated to attend meetings of the Board regularly; to serve on a minimum of one Board committee; to contribute financially to The Chelsea School, either personally or by soliciting others; to volunteer services in the School, and to attend the School’s special events.

-Autumn serves as Chair of the Board
+Paul serves as Chair of the Board.

-John Serves as Treasurer on the Board.
+Mindelyn serves as Vice Chair on the Board.

 Cherise Lesesne is a program manager in the Office of Periodic Assessment within New York City’s Department of Education.
-She is dedicated to providing guidance and support to urban education and advocating equality among both public and private education.
+She is dedicated to providing guidance and support to urban education and advocating equality among both public and private education